nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       ### What to Expect

       Several class periods during the semester are set aside for working on the project during class.
-These days will help you to get started building out the required functionality, but likely will not be enough to complete the project. **Please expect to dedicate time outside of class to working on the project on your own.**
+These days will help you to get started building out the required functionality for each assignment with instructor/faculty assistance, but likely will not be enough to complete the project assignments. **Please expect to dedicate time outside of class to working on the project on your own.**

       ### Tools and Equipment